Power to the Pedal

 We have discovered that if general members of the public pedal, they can go much too fast while there is little load and produce undesirably high voltages.
 This is a particular issue with over enthusiastic youths.
 If powering expensive pieces of equipment such as TVs, excess supply voltages could lead to damage that might be expensive/difficult to repair !

 We have solved this issue by creating a voltage activated switch.
 The switch uses power MOSFET transistors to connect a 1 Ohm 280 Watt resistor across the low voltage (A & B) outputs (referred to in the diagram above).
 The resistor is switched in when the low voltage output reaches 35 Volts and switches out again when the voltage falls to approximately 25 Volts.
 From the cyclists perspective this produces a defined resistance opposing pedalling effort but only when the cadence becomes too fast.
-Even extremely athletic cyclists are unable to to pedal fast and hard enough to overcome this speed limiter.
-However, the excess energy mostly goes into the 1 Ohm resistor which can become warm!
-The switch circuit is designed to turn the MOSFET on and off relatively fast.
+Even extremely athletic cyclists are unable to to pedal fast and hard enough to overcome this speed limiter (it would require over 1,250 watts of human power to over come the brake).
+The excess energy mostly goes into warming the 1 Ohm resistor.
+The switch circuit is designed to turn the MOSFET on and off fast.
 This prevents the transistors being destroyed through overheating.

 The components of the brake system are shown below.
-The smaller golden 68 Ohm 25 Watt coloured resistor can be connected in series with a 3 Watt red LED.
-These can then be connected in parallel to the large red 1 Ohm 270 Watt resistor to give a bright red warning light that comes on when the electronic brake activates.
+The smaller golden 68 Ohm 25 Watt coloured resistor is connected in series with a 3 Watt red LED.
+These two components are connected in parallel to the large red 1 Ohm 270 Watt resistor to give a bright red warning light that comes on when the electronic brake activates.

 Speed-Brake